Contractors should get their finances in shape to survive the credit crunch

 As borrowing becomes trickier, going to a broker can make good sense and it’s no surprise that enquiries to the UKs Independent Financial Advisers are up 50%.
 Whilst they can't magic great rates out of the air, they can help hunt out the best schemes for your circumstances.

-"It's a really fast-moving market right now, where tracking down the best deal takes time and those good rates that are around are being withdrawn with very little notice, " Harris points out.
+"It's a really fast-moving market right now, where tracking down the best deal takes time and those good rates that are around are being withdrawn with very little notice, " the IFA expert points out.

-Also, says Harris, "You could also explore the merits of adding a flexible mortgage to your financial armoury.
+Also, says the IFA expert, "You could also explore the merits of adding a flexible mortgage to your financial armoury.
 These schemes allow over/underpayments and payment holidays to pre-empt potentially lower earnings or times between contracts."

 Get the most from your savings!